Fulgione-group/ParaMask/README.md

 ### .clusters.txt
+Columns:
+1. Chromosome
+2. Position
+3. Cluster Number
+4. Classification after EM step: 0 = single-copy; 1 = uncertain; 2 = multicopy-Seed
+5. Reason for multicopy SNP classification: seed = Seed SNP; hetcov = single-copy SNP in multicopy region classified by coverage (at current position) of heterozygote genotypes at the last Seed; bridge = uncertain SNP with no excess of coverage, but in between 2 SNPs with multicopy signals
+6. Coverage (at current position) of heterozygote genotypes at the last Seed
+7. Heterozygote genotypes at the last Seed: Colon seperated list.

 | Chromosome | Position | Cluster | EmClass | ClusterCause | CovHetOfLastSeed | CovGWHetOfLastSeed | HetGenOfLastSeed                                               |
 |------------|----------|---------|---------|--------------|------------------|---------------------|---------------------------------------------------------------|